-With the support of Creative Europe – Media Programme of the European Union, we will bring the EFA Young Audience Award films out Europe-wide on Video-on-Demand (T-VoD) platforms, like iTunes, Google Play, Microsoft and Pantaflix, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!
+Many of the Young Audience Award films are available Europe-wide on Video-on-Demand (T-VoD) platforms, like Amazon, Google Play, iTunes, Microsoft, Pantaflix and YouTube, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!

-Those who could not participate in the EFA Young Audience Award event will have the possibility to watch the nominated films online and this website will soon include the information where - for this year's nominees, but also for the films of the last three editions
+Those who could not participate in the Young Audience Award event will have the possibility to watch the nominated films online.
+Find out where you can watch the films here.

 What is the European Film Academy?

-The European Film Academy (in short: EFA) was founded in 1988 under the Swedish filmmaker Ingmar Bergman, its first president.
-Today it unites more than 3,500 filmmakers – directors, producers, actors and actresses, cinematographers, screenwriters, editors, production designers and other film professionals – from across Europe.
+The European Film Academy was founded in 1988 under the Swedish filmmaker Ingmar Bergman, its first president.
+Today it unites 4,200 filmmakers – directors, producers, actors and actresses, cinematographers, screenwriters, editors, production designers and other film professionals – from across Europe.

-Every year, the EFA presents the European Film Awards which celebrate the best in European cinema.
+Every year, the Academy presents the European Film Awards which celebrate the best in European cinema.